oracle-livelabs/developer/safethewildlife/app-modernization/ci/ci.md

     <copy>npx zx scripts/tfvars.mjs ci</copy>
     ```

 2. During the execution of the script, you will have to answer a few questions.
 The first one is the _CI Deployment Compartment Name_.
-You just type _**ENTER**_ to select the root compartment.
-If you are familiar with OCI compartments, then feel free to pick an existing compartment name.
+You just press _**ENTER**_ to select the root compartment.
+If you are familiar with [OCI compartments](https://docs.oracle.com/en-us/iaas/Content/Identity/Tasks/managingcompartments.htm), then feel free to pick an existing compartment name.

   ![tf ci compartment](images/tf-ci-compartment.png)

 3. The second one will be the Private IP address.
-Locate the private IP address for your container instance on the OCI web console.
+Copy the private IP address for your container instance on the OCI web console.

   ![tf ci private IP](images/tf-ci-private-ip.png)